 Distribution: Tropical Asia, Africa, South & Central Americas

 The plant has high water content with fleshy roots and succulent stem, so the name Waterleaf.
 It is perennial and grows to about 60 cm in height.

 The flowers are light pink and almost 2 cm across.
 There are 5 petals.

 The leaves are long with broader ends and a

 The main significance of Ceylon Spinach is its nutritional benefits for which it is cultivated worldwide.
 It is a common leaf vegetable in tropical African countries like Nigeria.
 However, it is often undervalued and does not have a significant commercial value.

-However, it is not recommended for people with kidney disorders [ref].
-The vegetable contains a high amount of calcium oxalate although cooking dissolves much of it.
+However, it is not recommended for people with kidney disorders.
+The vegetable contains a high amount of calcium oxalate [ref1] although cooking dissolves much of it.

 Because of the beautiful pink flowers and thick leaves, it serves well as an ornamental plant.

-As researches show the presence of alkaloids, it can also serve to be useful in modern medicines.
+As researches show the presence of alkaloids, it may also serve to be useful in modern medicines.

 Ceylon Spinach prefers a humid and hot climate where it thrives.
 It likes to grow under shade although sunlight is not a problem.
 Propagation is via seeds.
 Sow the seeds in fertile and moist soil after plowing.
 It germinates after a few days and the plant will be ready for harvest within a few months.